mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter2.md

     }
     ```

-    > **DEFINITION** The `ApplicationUser` class is part of the ASP.NET MVC template, and inherits fromt he `IdentityUser` class.
+    > **DEFINITION** The `ApplicationUser` class is part of the ASP.NET MVC template, and inherits from the `IdentityUser` class.
 The class name doesn't matter, but inhireting from `IdentityUser` does.
 We're not going to cover the specifics of the `IdentityUser` class in this bootcamp, but it represents a user, with properties like *Name*, *Email*, *PhoneNumber*, etc. For more details on the `IdentityUser` class check out [this article](https://msdn.microsoft.com/en-us/magazine/dn818488.aspx).

     > **DEFINITION** The `UserManager` class is part of ASP.NET Identity and provides methods for managing users.
 Strange, right? ;-)